cardinalitypuzzles/cardboard/new-hunt-setup.md

 #### Google Drive setup

 Cardboard expects a hunt Google Drive folder to already be set up with a template spreadsheet in it (from which puzzle spreadsheets will be cloned).
-Cardboard uses the list of users who have access to the Google Drive folder as the whitelist for authorizing users on login.
+Users can login to Cardboard only if they have access to the Google Drive folder.

 To set up a new hunt: